 You may find a Siamese Calico blend kitten free from a backyard or accidental breeder.
 Kittens may have had their first vet visit or their first round of vaccinations before they’re ready to come home with you, in which case their owners may ask you to reimburse some of the associated veterinary costs.
 While a backyard breeder may not offer health guarantees, they should be able to answer your questions, and you should be able to see the parent cats on site.

 Before you are ready to bring your kitten home, you’ll need to purchase the supplies necessary to take care of him.
-Set up his litter box away from foot traffic.
-You may wish to have a bed for her, a crate for transport, some toys, and grooming tools.
+Set up the litter box away from foot traffic.
+You may wish to have a bed, a crate for transport, some toys, and grooming tools.
 If you don’t already have a relationship established with a local veterinarian, ask friends with pets for their recommendations.
-Expect to spend about $150 to $400 for your kitten and her supplies if you’re starting from scratch.
+Expect to spend about $150 to $400 for your kitten and supplies if you’re starting from scratch.

 Rescues & Shelters